yvvki/bunup/docs/docs/guide/typescript-declarations.md

 :::

-Minifying TypeScript declarations is uncommon, but bunup supports it.
-When enabled, minification keeps public (exported) API names intact, shortens internal type names, and removes documentation comments.
-This can greatly reduce file size, which is useful if bundle size matters and you don't need JSDoc or readable type definitions for consumers.
+Minification keeps your public API names unchanged but shortens internal type names and removes comments.
+This reduces file size significantly, useful when bundle size matters more than readable type definitions.

 ### Example